geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-06/meeting-transcript.md

 Okay.
 I think that's everything we have for today.
 We'll probably post more about CES.
-We want to figure out what are the new chips that is coming and like, what do we do for the future tiny box and stuff like that.
+We want to figure out what are the new chips that is coming and like, what do we do for the future TinyBox and stuff like that.
 So stay tuned and that's it for this meeting.
 Thanks everyone.
 See you next week.